DIY Pet Gummies? A Manufacturer’s Reality Check

 Palatability systems can destabilize the base

-Flavor systems can introduce oils, acids, or other components that change gel strength, increase separation risk, or accelerate texture drift.
-It’s easy to focus on “will they eat it?” and miss that “tastes great” can sometimes come with stability trade-offs.
+Flavor systems introduce oils, acids, or other components that change gel strength, increase separation risk, or accelerate texture drift.
+It’s easy to focus on “will they eat it?” and miss that “tastes great” can come with stability trade-offs.

 Packaging is part of safety and consistency